 What is bias?

 Bias is a belief that prevents someone from making an objective and fair judgment about another person.
-Bias-motivated behavior includes negative words or actions, either intentional or unintentional, directed toward a specific person or group of people with regard to one or more of the following:
+A bias-related incident is a verbal, written, or physical act of intolerance or prejudice that does not involve a criminal act or violence and lacks a reasonable relationship to an educational, political, and/or artistic end.
+Incidents may include negative words or actions, either intentional or unintentional, directed toward a specific person or group of people with regard to one or more of the following:

 - Domestic violence victim status